TurkishYSF/articles/about.md

 permalink: /about/
 ---

-Ali Yusuf Öztaş is a multi-platform developer and independent researcher that interested in programming, languages and science from Türkiye.
+Ali Yusuf Öztaş is a multi-platform developer and independent researcher who is interested in programming, languages and science from Türkiye.
 He is the founder of YSF SOFT.

-### His Programming Experte
+### His Programming Expertise
 He is proficient in C#, HTML, CSS, experienced in C, C++, PHP, Python, Java, JavaScript, Flutter, and more.
-He can develope easily desktop apps, mobile apps, and multi-platform games.
+He can develop easily desktop apps, mobile apps, and multi-platform games.

 ### His Projects
-* Dil Bahçesi (2026): This app called "Language Garden" allows people to learn a lot of new languaes.
+* Dil Bahçesi (2026): This app called "Language Garden" allows people to learn a lot of new languages.
 * Parachute Down (2024): A mobile game.
 * Pong (2023): A modern-looking mobile arcade game.
 * The Spaceship: A mobile arcade game.